goioc/di/README.md

 In this case, if `someOtherBean` is not found in the Container, you will get `nill` injected into this field.

-Finally, you don't need a bean ID to preform an injection!
+In fact, you don't need a bean ID to preform an injection!
 Check this out:

 ```go
 type SingletonBean struct {